This post contains affiliate links.

 I use a tea tree oil shampoo because it’s very soothing and it’s not all thick and gross like other shampoos that leave a residue behind.

-Apple cider vinegar is another thing I use to rinse my head; it’s a powerful kick to the scalp because it helps heal it and clean it.
+I use Apple cider vinegar to rinse my head; it’s a powerful kick to the scalp because it helps heal it and clean it.

 Just be sure to rinse it out because it can over dry your head which will cause dry scalp (that’s no bueno!).